When an end-user completes a verification transaction, the details are displayed in a transaction report.

 The primary purpose of the Transaction Report is to help you review transactions.

-Depending on your use case, you may wish to review a subset of transactions, rather than having Berbix make an automated decision in all cases.
-Transactions with a “Review” status can be manually actioned by a human on your team.
+Depending on your use case, you may wish to review a subset of transactions rather than relying on the automated decision in all cases.
+Transactions with a “Review” action status can be manually addressed by a human on your team.
 You can configure what triggers a transaction being accepted, rejected, or sent for manual review through your Action Maps.

 This article covers the following in detail: